keymanapp/keyman/common/web/gesture-recognizer/docs/web-reintegration.md

 The OSK helper functions for `MouseEventEngine` and for `TouchEventEngine` have been disabled, as they are references to components external to this module.

+## From feat/web/gesture-recognizer-base

+Starts work on a unified mouse+touch object - `GestureRecognizer` - and starts work on the unified config object.